Ast3risk-ops/speedbase/README.md

 If you do not have or want to use a supported launcher, you may use the __barebones__ edition.

 This is just a zip with the mods.
-Barebones editions can be found [here](https://github.com/Ast3risk-ops/off-modpack/releases)
+Barebones editions can be found [here](https://github.com/Ast3risk-ops/speedbase/releases)

-check the [wiki](https://of0.gitbook.io/off-wiki) for info on how to install them.
+check the [wiki](https://speedbase.gitbook.io/docs) for info on how to install them.

-## Why this modpack?

-It's much lighter than other options, adding only core Optifine stuff.
-You may say this is a copy of [Additive](https://modrinth.com/modpack/additive), but it is not, it does have differences.

 ## Info